 - 1. Use wash of Honey Brown or Yellow Ochre to tint leaf edges here and there.

-- 1. Use gold leafing pen to paint trim along top and bottom edges of pouch.
+- 1. Use gold leafing pen to paint trim along top and bottom edges of basket.

 - 2. Apply several sealer coats over entire surface.